 Isn’t taking the woman you want to seduce to a hooker bar the worst seduction technique?

-The worst seduction technique in Vietnam: Speed dating on a bus
+The worst flirting technique in Vietnam: Speed dating on a bus.

 In four weeks, I made a loop north from Hanoi.